0% INTEREST FINANCE AVAILABLE

 Indented (atrophic) Scars - are dents or depressions in the skin.
 They often result from cystic acne which can leave pockmarks or ice pick scars.
 Some burn scars and scars from surgery or accidents can sometimes result in depressed scars that “pull the skin” – creating the “dent”.
 These scars result from destruction of the skin’s underlying support structure.
 They are the most difficult and time consuming scars to treat.

 Raised (hypertrophic) Scars - result from an overproduction of collagen in response to injured skin.
 This type of scarring can occur from a slight tear in the skin or from a deep wound – or everything in between.
 These scars are more common in persons with dark skin.
 Raised scars will flatten over time, but they can take years to resolve without treatment.

 Scars and Conditions We Cannot Treat

 These skin conditions will require care from a Dermatologist, Surgeon or Laser Technician.

 A Keloid Scar forms with an abnormal healing response to injury or trauma.
 They are similar in appearance to hypertrophic scars, but unlike hypertrophic scars, a keloid can grow beyond the original site of injury and once formed becomes permanent.
 A keloid has a hard, smooth surface and an irregular shape that can range from a small lumpy growth to a large disfiguring scar.
 It can be pinkish red to purple, or nearly black in color.

 How Many Sessions of MCA Will Be Required?

-Generally, at the beginning, you will have three to four treatments about four or six weeks apart.
+Generally, at the beginning, you will have four to five treatments about four or six weeks apart.
 Gradually, you will be evaluated by our specialist and they will determine if more treatments are necessary.
 Your specialist will help come up with a plan of attack to get rid of the scars that affect you.